Public Affairs Office

 Political and Economic Section

-The Political and Economic Section of the U.S. Consulate General in Halifax works to build and maintain strong relationships with political and business leaders throughout the Atlantic Canadian provinces of Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.
+The Political and Economic Section of the U.S. Consulate General in Halifax works to build and maintain strong relationships with political, military, and business leaders throughout the Atlantic Canadian provinces of Nova Scotia, New Brunswick, Prince Edward Island, and Newfoundland and Labrador.

 We follow key political and economic developments in the region in order to ensure that U.S. policy-makers are fully informed regarding events and issues of particular importance in Atlantic Canada as well as advocate for U.S. economic interests in the district.